-(18) Net earnings (loss) per common unitholders' interest: Net earnings (loss) per common unitholders' interest is computed by dividing "Net earnings (loss) attributable to Ferrellgas Partners, L.P.," after deducting the general partner's 1% interest, by the weighted average number of outstanding common units and the dilutive effect, if any, of outstanding unit options.
-See Note Q - Net earnings (loss) per common unitholders' interest - for further discussion about these calculations.
+(18) Net loss per common unitholders' interest: Net loss per common unitholders' interest is computed by dividing "Net loss attributable to Ferrellgas Partners, L.P.," after deducting the general partner's 1% interest, by the weighted average number of outstanding common units and the dilutive effect, if any, of outstanding unit options.
+See Note P - Net loss per common unitholders' interest - for further discussion about these calculations.

 (19) Loss contingencies: In the normal course of business, Ferrellgas is involved in various claims and legal proceedings.
 Ferrellgas records a liability for such matters when it is probable that a loss has been incurred and the amounts can be reasonably estimated.
 When only a range of possible loss can be established, the most probable amount in the range is accrued.
 If no amount within this range is a better estimate than any other amount within the range, the minimum amount in the range is accrued.
-Legal costs associated with these loss contingencies are expensed as incurred.
+Legal costs associated with loss contingencies are expensed as incurred.